markski1/markski-htmx/posts/linux-fix-headset-mic.md

 The relevant information being on the first line, `ALC233` is the answer.

-Next, you must try to find the codec specific model for your laptop, in <Link style={{color: 'cyan'}} href="https://www.kernel.org/doc/html/latest/sound/hd-audio/models.html">this website</Link>.
+Next, you must try to find the codec specific model for your laptop, in [this website](https://www.kernel.org/doc/html/latest/sound/hd-audio/models.html).

 Because the naming schemes are rather inconsistent, I can't give suggestions on how to find yours, other than trying to do it by the audio chipset name, the computer's name, or both.